 In 2020 the competition ratio for UK ST3 jobs in Orthopaedics was 5.7:1.
 This means that for every 5.7 applicants, 1 was successfully appointed to a registrar post.
 This was a significant rise from previous years (see graph below).
 In 2020 there was no interview component to the application due to the COVID-19 pandemic.

-Looking for competition rates for Core Surgical Training?
+Looking for the competition rates for Core Surgical Training?
 Visit our partner site CoreSurgicalPrep.com

 There are between 100 and 200 Trauma and Orthopaedic Registrar Training Posts or National Training Numbers (NTNs) available each year (colloquially referred to as ‘numbers’).
 These jobs are divided up according to deaneries.
 This number can change considerably each year.
-Below summarises the number of registrar jobs advertised over the last few years and the competition rates.
-Please note that LAT posts (Locum Appointed for Training) have been phased out since 2015.
+Below summarises the competition ratios for registrar jobs over the last few years.

 The graph below shows the annual change in applicant numbers and those successfully appointed after interview.